-If an employee should terminate employment with the Town, the whole amount of tuition fees paid to the employee in the previous twelve (12) months will be reimbursed to the Town.
+If an employee should terminate employment with the Town, the employee will reimburse the whole amount of tuition fees paid to the employee within the previous twelve (12) months to the Town.

-If an employee has been approved to attend a series of courses culminating in a diploma or degree, the employee will be required to enter into an agreement with the Town (available from Human Resources) outlining additional criteria, for example costs, time-frames, relevance to present position and repayment schedule should the employee terminate employment with the Town within a specified time period.
+If an employee is approved to attend a series of courses culminating in a diploma or degree, the employee will be required to enter into an agreement with the Town (available from Human Resources) outlining additional criteria, for example costs, time-frames, relevance to present position and repayment schedule should the employee terminate employment with the Town within a specified time period.